 Today.
 Tomorrow.
 Forever.

-This is why this page is dedicated to educate you about systemic racism.
 This page will provide sources, information, petitions, books, films and so on. - Educate yourself.

 • • •